neongreen/haskell-ex/README.md

 Use [ansi-terminal](https://hackage.haskell.org/package/ansi-terminal) to color `X`s green and `O`s – red.

+You can implement any algorithm for computer's moves.
+Here are some suggestions (ranked from easy to hard):

+* Just make a move into any of the empty cells.

+* A simple heuristic (if the human puts two in a row, block them).

+* Minimax (evaluate all possible boards recursively, pick the move that leads to the situation where no boards are winning for the human).

+* More complicated minimax (even if the human can make a tie at any board, choose the move that would lead to the longest game – what if the human would make a mistake later?).
+See the “A Perfect but Fatalist Player” section in [this article](http://neverstopbuilding.com/minimax).

 ### 4. Generate a maze using Wilson's algorithm `{wilson}`

 The description of the algorithm is quite accessible: http://weblog.jamisbuck.org/2011/1/20/maze-generation-wilson-s-algorithm.
 Don't try to make it fast – if it can find a 15×15 maze, it's good enough.